mmoerman/solid-rete-plugin-examples/README.md

 - A simple node setup with 2 nodes
 - A node setup with a menu that allows creating additional nodes
 - A node setup with a custom button control

+These examples are inspired by the example projects found at https://retejs.org/examples